Rishikarnatakam/Chess/README.md

 ## How to Play

 1. Run `python main.py` to start
-2. Choose your color (White/Black) and difficulty level
+2. Choose your color (White/Black) and engine depth (2-7)
 3. Click pieces to move them on the board
 4. Use navigation buttons to review move history
 5. Game automatically detects checkmate, stalemate, and draws

+**Note**: If the engine takes too long to move, restart and choose a lower depth setting.

 ## Educational Value